joe7575/smartline/api.md

 If the action is called, the action related flag (a1..a10) is automatically set and can be used in
 subsequent rules to trigger further actions without the need to evaluate both conditions again.

+The controller executes all rules once per second.
+Independent how long the input condition stays 'true', the corresponding action will be triggered only once.
+The condition has to become false and then true again, to re-trigger/execute the action again.

 The Controller supports the following variables:
 - binary flags (f1..f8) to store states (true/false)
 - timer variables (t1..t8), decremented each second.
 Used to execute actions time based
 - input values (referenced via node number) to evaluate received commands (on/off) from other tubelib nodes
 - action flags (a1..a10) )to store the action state from previous executed rules

-`input` variables and `action` flags are deleted after each run. `flags` and `timer` variables are stored non volatile (as long as the controller is running).
+All variables are stored non volatile (as long as the controller is running).

 Each registered condition and action has the function `on_execute`  which is called for each rule (every second).
-* The condition function has to return true or false, depending if the condition is true or not
+* The condition function has to return true or false, depending if the condition is true or not.
-* The action function has to execute the defined action
+* The action function has to execute the defined action.

 In addition each registered condition and action has the function `button_label`, which determines the button label for the Controller main formspec.
 Please note that the maximum number of visible characters for the button label is